 The R2B recoil testing standard

-Due to this, and the fact most people have been led to believe shooting rifles on a recoil sled effectively reports a recoil event, the industry has gotten away with some wild claims and conjecture that isn’t based on the underlying science, for a long time.
+Due to this, and the fact most people have been led to believe shooting rifles on a recoil sled effectively records a recoil event, the industry has gotten away with some wild claims and conjecture that isn’t based on the underlying science, for a long time.

 The R2B standard has a recoil rating that works off of the premise, if you removed the muzzle brake or silencer in question from the rifle and shot it with a bare muzzle you’d increase the recoil of the rifle by X percentage.
 The higher the number the better the performance.